 At the present time, some research is conflicting regarding the efficacy of using cinnamon for this purpose.
 A thorough review of 10 randomized clinical trials, however, is extremely positive.

-This meta-analysis of 10 randomized trials involving a total 543 people found that cinnamon doses of 120 mg/day to 6 g/day for 4 to 18 weeks produced a statistically significant reduction in fasting plasma glucose.
+This meta-analysis of 10 randomized trials involving a total of 543 people found that cinnamon doses of 120 mg/day to 6 g/day for 4 to 18 weeks produced a statistically significant reduction in fasting plasma glucose.
 (1)

 Cinnamon and Weight Loss

 If cinnamon is beneficial for blood sugar control at least in some individuals, it would be reasonable to wonder if it might help with weight loss efforts as well.

 Studies thus far give a reason for optimism.
 One animal study demonstrated that the addition of cinnamon to the diet improved insulin sensitivity and reduced the accumulation of dangerous visceral white fat.
 This occurred even in rats being fed a high fructose diet.
 (2)